MimmyJau/mimmyjau.github.io/src/pages/about/about.md

 I'm mostly a generalist.

-I enjoy connecting ideas across different fields.
+I like drawing connections between ideas in different fields.

 I'm happiest when I'm doing something creative.